adafruit/Adafruit_BME280_Library/README.md

 These sensors use I2C or SPI to communicate, up to 4 pins are required to interface

+Use of this library also required [Adafruit_Sensor](https://github.com/adafruit/Adafruit_Sensor) to be installed on your local system.

 Adafruit invests time and resources providing this open source code, please support Adafruit and open-source hardware by purchasing products from Adafruit!